Ben-Zion Alfes

-Ben-Zion Alfes (בן-ציון אלפס) (1851-1941) was a rabbi, author and Jewish orator.
-His most well-known book is Maaseh Alfes.
+Ben-Zion Alfes (בן-ציון אלפס) (1851–1940) was a well known Rabbi, prolific author and Jewish orator (Maggid) who traveled to many Jewish communities in tireless support of many Jewish causes.
+He wrote some 60 books, including the extremely popular series Maaseh Alfes, which became a household name.
 The last work he saw published, written at age 90, was an autobiography titled "The Life Story of the Maase Alfes."
 Another work, Toledot ve-Zikhronot, also an autobiography, but with a different focus, was published posthumously.

-Biography
+Early life

 Ben-Zion Alfes was born in Vilna to Rabbi Yirmeyahu Akiva on the first of Kislev 5611 (1851)."
-After studying with his father until the age of 15, he enrolled in Eishyshok yeshiva, where he became close to the son-in-law of Rabbi Avraham, brother of the Vilna Gaon.
-In 1872, he traveled to Palestine in the hopes of settling there but could find no source of livelihood.
-Upon returning to Vilna, he found work as a proof-reader at HaChevra Metz publishing house.
+His mother passed away when he was 14.
+His father remarried the widow of Mordechai Rosinai who owned a bakery.
+However, his father passed away 10 months after his mothers passing.
+He had been studying with his father.
+He then enrolled in Eishyshok Yeshiva, where he became close to the son-in-law of Rabbi Avraham, brother of the Vilna Gaon.
+At the age of 16, he married his stepmother’s daughter Nechama.
+He continued his studies in the Kloiz of the Vilna Gaon for four years.